rowan-sl/aareocams/README.md

 - `dash`: final dashboard executable for controlling the robot
 - `net`: project spacific networking code
 - `scomm`: more general networking code, you can use this in your own project if you want
+- `core`: logic and code used by **all** crates in this project, depends on no other crate in this project

 ## Compiling